beginner-corp/begin-data/readme.md

 })
 ```

-Batch read by passing an array of objects.
-With these building blocks you can construct secondary indexes and joins like one-to-many and many-to-many.
+Batch read by passing an Array of Objects.
+With these building blocks you can construct secondary indexes and joins, like one-to-many and many-to-many.

 ```javascript
 await data.get([